Baljan/cafesys/README.md

 heroku pg:backups:download --app baljan -o docker-entrypoint-initdb.d/latest.dump
 ```

-4. Copy `.env.docker.tmpl` to `.env.docker`
+4. Copy `.env.tmpl` to `.env`

 5. Create a superuser for the admin
 ```sh
 docker compose run --rm django ./manage.py createsuperuser
 ```

 Then you're ready to go!

+Before starting the project, fill in the missing values.
+You can find them in Bitwarden!

 To start the project, run:
 ```sh